 - Very demanding of themselves and have very high standards.
 Stimulate change before external environment demands it.
 Worry about becoming complacent.

 - Get the right people on the bus.
-Just like our mastermind groups, great companies start by getting the right people in the seats.
+Great companies start by getting the right people in the seats.

 Enjoy this month's selection!
 To order it from Amazon and send a few pennies our way to support our personal development community, click here or use the link below.